New — reads any article, not just papers

 03

-Turn any study into scroll-stopping posts — that won’t get you fact-checked.
+Turn any study into posts that won’t get you fact-checked.

 PaperGist